-GW Law has a long-standing commitment to diversity and inclusion that is exemplified in various ways.
+GW Law has a long-standing commitment to diversity and inclusion.
 The GW Law Career Center is here to support and enhance the law school experience of all GW Law students, including students who self-identify as diverse based on gender, sexual orientation, race, culture, ethnicity, religion, and/or disability.

 For general informaton on GW Law's Diversity & Inclusion initiatives and a comprehensive list of resources, visit the Dean of Students Office's Diversity & Inclusion page.